 - Other: Your doctor can also prescribe medication to counter specific symptoms.
 These include anti-anxiety medication or antidepressants.

 During detoxification, your doctor can replace Percocet with an agonist drug to manage withdrawal symptoms.
 Since treatment agonists usually have a long half-life, they will stay in your system for longer and hold off your withdrawal symptoms longer.
 In addition, opioid agonists block the receptor sites from receiving more of the drug.
 While the drugs may bring about withdrawal suddenly, they’re likely to deter you from relapse.
+Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.

 To Sum It Up